Travel Guard offers three coverage tiers with increasing benefit limits across trip protection, medical care and baggage coverage.

 Best for High Medical Evacuation Needs: The Deluxe Plan's $1,000,000 medical evacuation coverage ranks among the highest available for remote destinations.

 Not Ideal for Budget Travelers: Travel Guard ranks eighth for affordability.
-Compare cheapest travel insurance options or consider Generali for 15-40% lower premiums.
+Compare cheapest travel insurance options or consider Generali for 15% to 40% lower premiums.

 Travel Guard User Reviews

-Travel Guard earned a 97 service score, ranking third among 13 providers.
-Only Allianz (100) and Travelex (98) scored higher.
+Travel Guard's 97 service score ranks third among 13 providers.
+Allianz (100) and Travelex (98) are the only two above it.

 What Customers Love

-- Comprehensive Services: Concierge services, identity theft restoration, and worldwide travel assistance for lost passports or legal referrals
+- Travel Assistance Services: Concierge help, identity theft restoration and worldwide travel assistance are available for situations like a lost passport or a need for legal referrals

 Common Complaints

-- Limited Sports Coverage: Skiing beyond groomed trails and scuba diving below recreational depths require optional upgrades
+- Limited Sports Coverage: Skiing off groomed trails or diving below recreational depths requires an optional upgrade

 What is Covered by Travel Guard